vadik-el/kansofy-trade/PLATFORM_COMPATIBILITY.md

 **One engine, any AI platform.
 MCP makes it vendor-agnostic.**

-This guide shows how to connect Kansofy-Trade with different AI platforms and MCP clients.
+This guide shows how to connect TradeMCP with different AI platforms and MCP clients.

 ## Table of Contents
 - [Platform Matrix](#platform-matrix)